-Effective estate planning trumps investment advice.
+Effective estate planning trumps investment advice every day of the week.

-Most advisors claim to provide not just investment services but also in-depth, comprehensive financial planning.
-And yet, in our opinion, the vast majority focus on investment management and provide too little planning; in particular, for the wealthy they offer little or no estate planning guidance.
+Most advisors claim to provide not just investment services but also indepth, comprehensive financial planning.
+And yet, the vast majority focus on investment management and provide too little planning; in particular, for the wealthy, they offer little or no estate planning guidance.
 The reason is simple: Gathering assets for investment management can be very profitable for the advisor, even if the advisor doesn't deliver much performance for the client.

-As we will show in this paper, we believe that proactive, in-depth estate planning presents a far greater potential value for families of wealth than does investing.
+As we will show in this paper, proactive, in-depth estate planning presents a far greater potential value for families of wealth than does investing.
 Countless families pay their advisors a great deal for their investing "prowess," and in return receive uncertain results at best.
-In contrast, qualified advisors can implement estate-planning strategies that can disinherit the IRS and save families a massive percentage of their inter-generational wealth.
-To increase wealth through investments almost always means an increase in risk.
-In contrast, increasing your family's net worth through tax planning is typically accomplished without any increase to portfolio risk.
-Seems like a better trade.
+In contrast, qualified advisors can implement estate-planning strategies that are certain to disinherit the IRS and save families a massive percentage of their inter-generational wealth.